-We believe it makes sense to determine variable compensation for the forthcoming fiscal year at the same Supervisory Board meeting that decides on variable compensation for the past fiscal year.
-That meeting is the March meeting of the Supervisory Board.
-It is also the meeting at which the performance criteria governing variable compensation are specified.
+We believe it makes sense to determine variable compensation for a fiscal year at the same Supervisory Board meeting that decides on variable compensation for the past fiscal year.
+That meeting is the first meeting of the Supervisory Board in the new year.
+It is also the meeting at which the performance criteria governing variable compensation for the new fiscal year are specified.
 This procedure has proven its worth in the past, and we believe it is not efficient to deal with the decision on performance criteria and the decision on target and maximum variable compensation at two separate meetings.
 For this reason, we do not comply with the recommendation that the performance criteria for all variable compensation components should be specified for the forthcoming fiscal year.

-Munich, December 2022
+Munich, December 2023